Practical Guide to Grouping Results with Elasticsearch

 Finally, we look into top_hits and max.
 Notice that these two aggregations are nested inside the terms aggregation, so they will operate on a bucket level.
 By this, I mean that terms aggregation will first group all results by email and create a bucket per email, and then top_hits and max will operate in each independent bucket.

 Let’s start with max.
-This aggregation will look at the score of each element added in the bucket and will save the max score.
+This aggregation will look at the score of each element added to the bucket and will save the max score.
 This is used by the top-level terms aggregation to order the buckets.
-Basically we order the buckets by the highest score each bucket contains.
+Basically, we order the buckets by the highest score each bucket contains.
 If you take a look at the results shown above you’ll notice a max_score field on each bucket, the max aggregation is the one creating that field.

 The top_hits aggregation is used to actually save the document in each bucket.
 If we didn’t include the top_hits then each bucket would only have the key (the email), the max score, the document count (how many documents are in the bucket) but would not include the actual documents.
 Using top_hits in combination with terms we get both the buckets and all documents in each bucket (you can see the results of top_hits by looking at the results above at the field “by_top_hits”)